 - There is a notable private saving for the employee.

 If you are unable to comply with the conditions above, health services can still be given without taxation, but will be subject to the 1,2% tax-free allowance limit.

-For more specific information we recommend that you refer to the Belastingdienst website
+For more specific information we recommend that you refer to page 253 -4 of the ‘Handboek Loonheffingen 2020’ PDF available on the Belastingdienst website